WildCodeSchool/remote-fr-q2p3-cinema-front/README.md

-# Getting Started with Create React App
+# Getting Started with `git clone` and `npm install`

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Clone your repository with git clone.

+Install the dependencies with npm install in your.

 ## Available Scripts